 *approved on 10/7/19 GH call

-An individual's personal sense of being a man, woman, boy, girl, or other gender, regardless of the sex that person was assigned at birth.
+An individual's personal sense of being a man, woman, boy, girl, or something else.

 |man, woman, boy, girl, Non-binary, NotExpressed|